 Residential Treatment for Men

 OGD’s residential treatment program for men provides intensive intervention in a residential setting to promote sobriety and prevent relapse for men dealing with issues of alcohol and drug abuse.
 The majority of our consumers are adult males who participate in a 45- to 90-day program, which includes intensive substance-abuse and mental-health treatment in individual and group settings; classroom instruction utilizing didactic sessions and a CBT – or cognitive behavior therapy – approach; financial-literacy and career-development education; recreational activities; random drug screenings; and on-site AA & NA meetings.
-Referrals are made by the City of Detroit Health Department, Bureau of Substance Abuse.
+Referrals are made by the Detroit Wayne Integrated Health Network and the Bureau of Substance Use Disorder.

 Offender Success Program (OS)